Skip to content

 Copywriter

 This person will be skilled at writing to sell or get a Call To Action (CTA).
-This person needs a strong grasp of language and should not make grammar and punctuation mistakes.
-They will be skilled in making every single word land in the right way, and excell;ent use of punctuation can help.
-A copywriter is really useful for blurbs of books, homepages, landing pages, product listings and catalogue pages, adverts, apps, packaging labels and social media.
-AI does write copy well it tends to be quite bland agains the noise of other marketing.
-Human copywriting is still preferable.
+This person will have a strong grasp of language and should not make grammar and punctuation mistakes.
+They will be skilled in making every single word land in the right way.

 Highly skilled copywriters are expensive.
 Choose someone with a good portfolio and a history of working with clients in your field/subject area.